 - Machinery

-In addition to the CE mark, most directives and regulations also require product labels to include additional information.
-This may include manufacturer or importer identity, address, SKU, user instructions, input voltage, or other information.
+In addition to the CE marking, most directives and regulations also require importers and manufacturers to include additional information on their product labels.
+This may include traceability information such as manufacturer or importer identity, or user instructions.

-Keep in mind that the exact traceability information needed varies depending on the directive or regulation.
+Keep in mind that the exact information needed varies depending on the directive or regulation.

 Examples